theforeman/forklift/docs/development.md

 ### Deploy a Katello Development Environment

-A Katello development environment can be deployed on Fedora and Red Hat flavor distributions.
+A Katello development environment can be deployed on Enterprise Linux (EL) distributions.
 Ensure that you have followed the steps to setup Vagrant and the libvirt plugin.
 There are a variety of useful development environment options that should or can be set when creating a development box.
 These options are designed to configure your environment ready to use your own fork, and create pull requests.
 To create a development box:

 1. Copy `vagrant/boxes.d/99-local.yaml.example` to `vagrant/boxes.d/99-local.yaml`.
 If you already have a `99-local.yaml`, you can copy the entries in `99-local.yaml.example` to your `99-local.yaml`.